markski1/ez-steam-api.php/README.md

-# EZ-Steam-API-PHP
+# ez-steam-api.php
-Easy steam api interface in PHP.
+Simple, easy-to-use Steam API interface in PHP.

+***This is still a work in progress.
+TODO below.***

 ## Setup

 Simply include the file into your script.

-To make requests, you must create a SteamRequest object with your Steam API key.
+You must create a SteamRequest object with your Steam API key as parameter.
+All requests will be made through this object.

 ```php
 require 'ez_steam_api.php';